DS4PS/ddmp-uw-class-spring-2019/schedule.md

 *** { @unit = "pre-April", @title = "Getting Started with R and Markdown", @reading, @lecture, @assignment, @foldout }

+# Why R (or Python)

+Data programming languages are different from traditional programming languages.
+These have become the primary tools of the data science communities.

+<iframe src="https://player.vimeo.com/video/180644880" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+This course focuses on R and Markdown (not quite a language, but a formatting convention for data-driven documents).
+Python and Notebooks are similar tools that you will encounter in this space, and they are somewhat interchangeable.
+If you start out as a computer scientist or engineer and evolve into working in the data science space you will likely use Python.
+If you start as as a social scientists or a statistician and venture into the data science space chances are you are using R. The differences between the two is more cultural than practical.

 # Installing R and R Studio

 asdfasfd....